 6. Trust Your Salesforce Data to OwnBackup

 Make OwnBackup a part of your Salesforce data security strategy.
-As the leading cloud data protection platform on the Salesforce AppExchange, we help nearly 4,000 organizations automate their Salesforce backup process while providing additional safeguards to enable safe and timely recovery.
+As the leading SaaS data protection platform on the Salesforce AppExchange, we help more than 4,500 organizations automate their Salesforce backup process while providing additional safeguards to enable safe and timely recovery.
 For more information, request a personalized demo today.